 Innovation and collaborative, synchronized program management for new programs

-Hyundai Motor Corporation (HMC) is the major automotive manufacturer in Korea, with brands including Hyundai and Kia.
+Hyundai Motor Group (HMG) is the major automotive manufacturer in Korea, with brands including Hyundai and Kia.
 HMC employs 50,000 people worldwide and sells cars to 166 countries.
 The group also includes over two dozen auto-related subsidiaries and affiliates.

 Over the last two centuries, mankind has dramatically evolved.
 And certainly, modern times have brought many benefits, including longer lives, comfort, communication means, traveling tools and much more.
 But at the same time, continuous population growth, industrialization and globalization have put enormous stress on the environment.
 Unfortunately, it was only in the last decades of the previous century that scientists started to share persuasive evidence that we are slowly but certainly causing irreparable damage to our planet.